edjw/pypagerest/README.md

 # #Insert your Page.rest Access token here
 pr_token = "Page.Rest_Access_token"

 # Insert urls here inside square brackets in quotes.
-If more than one urls then separate with commas.
-Use square brackets even if there's only one url.
+# If more than one url then separate with commas. # Use square brackets even if there's only one url.
+I'm going to fix this.

 urls = ["https://domain.tld"] # One URL